emikes919/eddymikes_blog/_posts/2024-05-05-i-wish-studied-engineering-in-college.md

 And while I can’t refer you to it, believe me when I say I endured the incessant complaining of my engineer friends during our four years at Lehigh:

-> *”Ugh, I have to study, count me out this time.”
+> "Ugh, I have to study, count me out this time."

-> “Sorry, I can’t hang, I have an exam tomorrow where the average grade will be a D.”*
+> "Sorry, I can’t hang, I have an exam tomorrow where the average grade will be a D."

 Losers!